 9-box grid

-The grid visualizes how to get the most out of every worker, whether in your current or future workforce.
-Use it during employee evaluations and refer to it when allocating the annual training budget.
+The grid visualizes how to get the most out of every worker in your current or future workforce.
+Use it during employee evaluations and when allocating the annual training budget.

 HR dashboards

-HR dashboards are software tools that present important HR data in an organized way.
-Dashboards are a great way to centralize different recruiting metrics, identify future talent development initiatives, and track large workforces.
+HR dashboards are software tools that organize and present important HR data.
+Dashboards let you centralize different recruiting metrics, identify future talent development initiatives, and track large workforces.

-The best part about centralized HR dashboards is that deliver up-to-date information about recruitment costs, training levels, and employee engagement.
-You can use the data displayed to make informed decisions without time-intensive, in-depth investigations.
+The best part: Centralized dashboards deliver up-to-date information about recruitment costs, training levels, and employee engagement.
+Use the data displayed to make informed decisions without time-intensive, in-depth investigations.

 Scenario planning

-Perhaps the biggest benefit of workforce planning in today’s rapidly changing business world is that it allows you to identify and close skill gaps to meet core business objectives.
-Analyzing current abilities and assessing future staffing needs lets you ride new technological and economic waves without being submerged under the dark waters of change.
+Workforce planning identifies and closes skill gaps to meet core business objectives.
+Companies that know their current abilities and assess future staffing needs can ride technological and economic waves without being submerged under the dark waters of change.

-Assessing skills is an indispensable part of the planning process, and to do it properly, you’ll need the right tools — like Toggl Hire.
-Our skills test library makes it super simple to discover the abilities of current employees and identify outstanding talent during recruitment drives.
+But here’s the thing.
+To assess skills properly, you’ll need the right tools — like Toggl Hire.
+Our skills test library makes it super simple to discover the abilities of current employees and identify outstanding external talent.

-With Toggl Hire and other skills-based hiring tools, you can forget about constantly battling workforce gaps.
-Be strategic.
-Focus on skills.
+Forget about constantly battling workforce gaps.
+Be strategic and focus on skills.
 The only thing you have to lose is stress.
 The gains?
 Limitless.

 Elizabeth is an experienced entrepreneur, writer, and content marketer.
 She has nine years of experience helping grow businesses, including two of her own, and shares Toggl's mission of challenging traditional beliefs about what building a successful business looks like.